← Back

-static IPv4 on VMware Ubuntu VMs using Netplan.
-Uses modern routes: syntax (no deprecated gateway4) and prevents cloud-init from reverting your config.
+Configure static IPv4 on VMware Ubuntu VMs using Netplan.
+Uses modern routes: syntax and prevents cloud-init from reverting your config.

-Make sure your NIC is really ens33 (VMware often uses this).
+Make sure your NIC is ens33 (VMware default).

 ip a